Magical soufflés!

 (2 Tbs butter

-1 cup plus a little whole milk )
+1 cup plus a teaspoon of whole milk (slightly warmed )

 4 Tbs heavy cream